elegantchaos/SkyrimCompiler/README.md

 (* because that's what I use in my day job)

+### File Format

+This is currently JSON based, with a file for each record, and directories for (sub)groups.

+The choice of JSON is not final, but it was easy to start with.

+The primary objective for the file format is not human-readability, but that doesn't mean that it wouldn't be nice.

+I am also considering an embedded DSL, since Swift has good support for such things.
+I don't really want people to be reliant on the Swift toolchain however, which pushes me heavily away from that direction.

 ### Not Just Skyrim

 I'm initially focussed on Skyrim SE/AE, because that's what I play.
 In theory though this tool could support the whole family of games using `.esp` files.